 In addition to the challenge of managing, employers need to make sure their employees are given the tools to work effectively wherever they are.
-The IT department of a hybrid office should be able to manage a whole mess of different personal devices connected from unpredictable places, not only to ensure equal conditions for all employees but also to ensure the security of the company's data.
+The IT department of a hybrid office should be able to manage a whole mess of different personal devices connected from unpredictable places and help to install mobile antivirus on every device, not only to ensure equal conditions for all employees but also to ensure the security of the company's data.

 On the other hand, make sure your marketing, design, and other teams are using safe tools from credible sources.
 This refers to mobile apps for making Instagram grids to YouTube thumbnail downloader for your video marketing

 To complete the transition to a hybrid workplace, employers must invest in remodelling their existing office space to meet the needs of flexible workers.
 This means providing staff with a variety of areas to do their best work, such as common break areas, quiet focus areas, and customized meeting rooms that can be quickly replaced by activity-based work.
 On the other hand, employers also need to acquire proper tools including human resources management software, invoice generator tool for professional operations, accounting software, and more.